GustavoMinelli/GustavoMinelli/README.md

-- Estagiando em Back-End
+- Estagiando na empresa Sysout Tecnologia
-- CSS - HTML - PHP
 - Discord: gustavin#5428
+<a href = https://www.linkedin.com/in/gustavo-minelli-0ab91423a/>- Linkedin </a>